klendathu2k/Obsidian/2022-Week-17/SHREK Status 04-27-2022.md

 SHREK Status 4/27/2022

 - Final design: SHREK acts as an abstraction layer on top of the workflow and data management services
-- Users implement a set of job description files (yaml) which fully describe each job in the workflow.
+- Users implement a set of job description files (yaml) which fully describe each job in the workflow (inspiration from SUMS)
 	- A "job" is a unit of work which takes a set of inputs and transforms them into a set of outputs, utilizing a set of resources (e.g. macros).

 ---